-NORML Op-Ed: Cannabis Must Be Removed From the Controlled Substances Act - NORML
+Cannabis Must Be Removed From the Controlled Substances Act

 It is for these reasons that the only productive outcome would be for the administration or for Congress to move expeditiously to deschedule cannabis — thereby removing it from the Controlled Substances Act altogether and providing states the power to establish their own marijuana policies free from federal intrusion.
 This decision would align federal marijuana policies with those of alcohol and tobacco, and it would respect America’s longstanding federalist principles allowing states to serve as “laboratories of Democracy.”

 This op-ed originally ran in The Hill on October 21, 2022.
-Additional information on cannabis descheduling versus rescheduling is available from NORML’s fact-sheet here.
+Additional information on cannabis descheduling versus rescheduling is available from the NORML Fact Sheet “How to End Marijuana Prohibition with Regard to the Controlled Substances Act.”